H0ussam/RSA_Key_Reconstruction/README.md

 note`If you get inccorect results, you might want to interchange the values of kp and kq, because we are not sure which one is kp and which one is kq, it is only a matter of testing, and for further details please check the paper.`

+After commpiling, you can run your program in 2 ways:

+the normal way -----> `./outputName`; Will yeild directly the values of p and q thus you have factorized N and solved the mathematical problem linked to the security of RSA.
+Verbosity ----------> `./outputName -v`, which will show you the process of branching and pruning up until the very last value.

+Thank you for reading.